bejjup/gvsu-cis350/docs/Proposal.md

 3. Bug fixing and getting user experience and feedback.
 This is how we will make sure that we create an experience that applys to as many people as possible and is as user friendly as possible.

 # Estimated Timeline

-(Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)

 In this next week, we will have our group roles figured out and JIRA sorted to allow us to seemlessly communicate errors and progress.